Corzed/AutoMediaV2/README.md

 ## Usage 🚀

 1. Configure your `.env` file based on the `.env.example`.
-2. Run `main.py` to start the video processing.
+2. Configure and run `app.py` to start the video processing.

-## Contribution 🤝

-Contributions are welcome!
-Please open an issue or submit a pull request.

 ## License 📄